The Bledsoe County Public Library, a small

 Campbell, vice chairperson; Dulci Corvin, treasurer; Lynne Swafford Emiren,

-secretary; Ray Fontaine, Patsy Morgan and Kathie Britt.
+secretary; Ray Evans, Patsy Morgan and Kathie Britt.
 The board has public

 meetings once each quarter, on the second Monday in September, December, March